Owen-Liuyuxuan/visionfactory/readme.md

 ![image](./docs/vision_base/kitti360_all_on_gif_demo.gif)

 This repo contains the training/inference/export codes to obtain the three independent network models trained with completely different strategies (Notice: ROS Nodes and Dataset bridges are in other repos).
+Demonstration-Ready Models are in [release page](https://github.com/Owen-Liuyuxuan/visionfactory/releases/tag/v1.0).

 The general starting points/runtime backbone will be in the "scripts", common modules, runtime plugins and helper functions will be in "vision_base".